 The Society for the Protection of Ancient Buildings

 We believe old buildings have a future.
 From cottages to castles and from churches to cathedrals we are here to help buildings and the people who care for them.
 Based on years of experience and research we understand how old buildings work.

 Join today to support our positive, practical approach to building conservation.
 As a member you become part of a network of like-minded people who care for historic buildings.
 Other benefits include The SPAB Magazine, access to the Property List and the opportunity to join your local Regional Group.

 Education programmes for architects, surveyors, engineers and craftspeople to further their 'hands-on' understanding of historic building conservation.

-Join us for an after work drink to meet other SPAB members and conservation minded people, and enjoy the revitalised Merchant City area of Glasgow.
+Join us for an after work drink to meet other SPAB members and conservation minded people.

 If you’re worried about a deteriorating building in your local area, want to contest a planning application, build your own local campaign or set up a building preservation trust then the The SPAB Campaign Toolkit can offer guidance.

 All old buildings need regular care and maintenance in order to prevent serious disrepair.
 Windmills and watermills are by their nature exposed to wear from wind and water in addition to facing problems common to historic buildings.

 The SPAB Mills Section has put together a suite of resources and guidance tailored to those caring for old windmills and watermills.

 Become a Mills Section member